NixOS/nix/doc/manual/src/advanced-topics/distributed-builds.md

 To build only on remote builders and disable building on the local machine, you can use the option `--max-jobs 0`.

+## Troubleshooting

+### ssh

+If you encounter a problem:

+- Add the `-vvv` flags to show more information on the potential problem.

+Your store could be reachable with `nix store ping --store your_store_url` but not by the nix-daemon.
+Since the nix-daemon operates as root:

+- Make sure your store is reachable by the root user. `sudo ssh -i "your_ssh_key_path" your_user@your_hostname`.
+- Make sure your ssh_config is set for the root user to access that server or that your builders configuration contains the ssh_key, user and hostname.